The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Look And Feel

-Fujifilm has improved on some features such as the button locks on the shutter and ISO dial.
-They’ve also added in the movie function on the control dial, so you can now put the camera in movie mode and use the shutter to trigger record without wasting a Fn button just for video.
+Fujifilm has improved on features such as the button locks on the shutter and ISO dial.
+They’ve also added the movie function on the control dial, so you can now put the camera in movie mode and use the shutter to trigger the record without wasting an Fn button just for video.

-As far as buttons and layout goes, the only thing that’s different is the removal of the focus assist button that is now replaced it with a thumb stick to adjust the focus point.
+As far as buttons and layout go, the only difference is removing the focus assist button, which is now replaced with a thumbstick to adjust the focus point.

-All in all the camera will feel like an improvement for anyone familiar with the XT1, but also feels rock solid and very high quality compared to most of the competition.
+All in all, the camera will feel like an improvement for anyone familiar with the XT1, but it also feels rock solid and very high quality compared to most of the competition.

 What I Love

-– I really like the new auto focus features.
-Not going to lie, I never liked AF-C until I started using the A6300.
+– I like the new auto-focus features.
+I’m not going to lie; I never liked AF-C until I started using the A6300.
 This is because most cameras were just terrible at it.
-The XT2 took it a step further with selectable modes to help make this feature even more accurate – and I have to say, it’s really good even for video.
+The XT2 took it a step further with selectable modes to help make this feature even more accurate – and I have to say, it’s good even for video.

 – 4k video with the Fujifilm film simulators produces the same look and feel as the Fujifilm JPEGs we all love.
-This gives us some of the best looking colors in our video of any camera out there.
-This means, Provia, Velvia, Arcos etc. Plus there is also the option for F-log HDMI out for those that want more color grading options.
+This gives us some of the best-looking colors in our video of any camera out there.
+This means Provia, Velvia, Arcos, etc. There is also the option for F-log HDMI out for those who want more color grading options.

-– Jpegs look amazing and the processing of them is improved over the XT1.
-The in-camera RAW converter also allows you to turn your RAWs into JPEGs on the fly with a lot of options for controlling the tonality of the image.
+– Jpegs look amazing, and their processing is improved over the XT1.
+The in-camera RAW converter also allows you to turn your RAWs into JPEGs on the fly, with many options for controlling the image’s tonality.

 What I Don’t Love

-– The camera doesn’t really come setup well.
-You need to go in the settings and customize a lot of things before it feels comfortable.
-For example, auto shut off happens after two minutes by default.
-This is simply detrimental to battery life if you’re not aware of it.
-Also, a super minor thing that bugs me to no end, happens when setting the countdown timer to 2 seconds or 10 seconds from the Q menu, it resets to off every time the camera goes into auto shut off.
+– The camera doesn’t come set up well.
+You need to go into the settings and customize a lot of things before it feels comfortable.
+For example, auto shut-off happens after two minutes by default.
+This is detrimental to battery life if you’re unaware of it.
+Also, a super minor thing that bugs me to no end happens when setting the countdown timer to 2 seconds or 10 seconds from the Q menu; it resets to off every time the camera goes into auto shut off.

 Fujifilm X-T2 Build Quality

-The shutter feels and sounds great and all the dials give the right amount of resistance.
+The shutter feels and sounds great, and all the dials give the right amount of resistance.
 Nothing feels loose or cheap.
 I imagine some people will complain about the rear wheel on the back.
-Since it also functions as a button, it ends up have some wiggle to it, forgivable because it’s doing two things at once.
+Since it also functions as a button, it ends up having some wiggle to it, which is forgivable because it’s doing two things at once.

-If you’re use to the X-Pro 2, you’ll be relieved to know that this is much lighter and a little smaller.
-It’s all around a much easier camera to use.
+If you’re used to the X-Pro 2, you’ll be relieved to know that this is much lighter and a little smaller.
+It’s a much easier camera to use all around.

 Fujifilm X-T2 – Hardware & Performance